geographika/getting-started-with-mapserver/workshop/content/docs/advanced/mapscript.md

 # MapScript

+!!! warning

+    This page is currently in a draft form.

+## Overview

 MapServer has its own scripting language - [MapScript](https://www.mapserver.org/mapscript/).
-This is available in several programming languages including Python, PHP, and Perl.
+MapScript is available in several programming languages including Python, PHP, and Perl.
 They all share a common [MapScript API](https://www.mapserver.org/mapscript/mapscript-api/index.html).

+## Adding MapScript to the Docker Container

 MapScript is not installed on the MapServer Docker image by default, but it can be added using the approach below.